StefFriend/FLOUC/README.md

 This project is licensed under the GNU General Public License v3.0 (GNU GPLv3) - see the LICENSE file for details.

+If you use this software please cite this repo: [FLOUC - Forensic LOUdness Calculator (https://github.com/StefFriend/FLOUC)](https://github.com/StefFriend/FLOUC)

 ## Acknowledgments

 - [pyloudnorm](https://github.com/csteinmetz1/pyloudnorm) - Christian Steinmetz's implementation of ITU-R BS.1770